 Geothermal systems will knock a percentage off your heating cost, so whether or not the installation cost will offer a reasonable return on investment for homeowners is really determined by the heat load of the house and existing bills.
 The times it for sure makes sense is when there is a very large footprint of a new home or a very poorly-insulated and leaky building envelope of an older home.

-Comparing the performance of air source heat pumps and ground source geothermal heat pumps at the Living City Campus Archetype Sustainable House to discover which is the best…
+Comparing the performance of air source heat pumps and ground source geothermal heat pumps using the example of the Living City Campus Archetype Sustainable House to discover…

 What is a heat pump?
 An energy efficient home heating system that can save money and reduce fossil fuel use.
 Read on to find out how heat pumps work and if they make sense for…